FukiBabasaki/Data-science-portfolio/README.md

 # Data science portfolio by Fuki Babasaki
 Hi!!
-I am a 3rd software engineering student, learning data science practices.
-My interests include statistics and I hope to improve my data analysis skills and explore ML algoriithms through building this portfolio!
+I am a 3rd year software engineering student, learning data science practices.
+My interests include statistics and I hope to improve my data analysis skills and explore more ML algoriithms through building this portfolio!
 Mainly, Python with Scikit-Learn is used.
 I'd like to learn how to use Keras, TensorFlow, AWS and REST API in the future.

 ## Dependencies
 One main source of dataset is kaggle, and kaggle API is used for data extraction.
 Use the package manager pip to install kaggle. \